|

 the officers of the society, provided those duties do not conflict with

-the officers' duties as set forth in these Bylaws.
-In order to be eligible to serve, an officer of the society whose
+- In order to be eligible to serve, an officer of the society whose

 duties include financial responsibilities shall be bonded in a sum sufficient